Christmas letter 2022

 11 June Mark and Gresham’s choir at Blake concert at Bracon Hall outside Norwich

 19 June 2022: Hindringham Evensong scratch choir on a chilly June evening.
-Thank you for the abundance of hospitality James and Lenny
+Thank you for the abundance of hospitality James and Galena

 July arrived and with it some sun and…